opendcs/opendcs/docs/source/dev-docs.rst

 Custom Decodes Functions
 ========================

-To implement a custom implement the following class `org.opendcs.spi.decodes.DecodesFunctionProvider`.
-And Derived your actual function from `decodes.decoder.DecodesFunction`.
+To create a custom function, implement the following interface `org.opendcs.spi.decodes.DecodesFunctionProvider`, and derive your actual function from `decodes.decoder.DecodesFunction`.

 Additionally make sure your full class name is in the appropriate